SSAFuze/hash_tool/README.md

 python3 hash.py
 ```

-and then the options should appear.
+in the directory containing the files and then the options should appear.

 (you will need the python library 'hashlib' installed for this tool to work)